Amadu-Sesay/alx-low_level_programming/0x0F-function_pointers/README.md

 0x0F.
 C - Function pointers
-Tash 0 :a function that prints a name
+Task 0 :a function that prints a name